 , begun in fall 2012, offers a mathematical enrichment curriculum (beyond high school math), that includes expository writing and making presentations, culminating at a year-end conference.
 The focus is to increase diversity through outreach to strong students with disadvantaged backgrounds in Boston area public high school and developing their interests in mathematics, so they might consider the mathematics major in college. √MathROOTS

 is a 12-day summer program hosted by MIT PRIMES for promising high school students from underrepresented backgrounds or underserved communities who are interested in exploring creative topics in mathematics.

-Each summer, 80 of the world's most accomplished high school students gather at the Massachusetts Institute of Technology (MIT) for the Research Science Institute (RSI).
+Each summer, 80 of the world's most accomplished high school students gather at MIT for the Research Science Institute (RSI).
 RSI is the first cost-free to students, summer science & engineering program to combine on-campus course work in scientific theory with off-campus work in science and technology research.
 Participants experience the entire research cycle from start to finish.
 They read the most current literature in their field, draft and execute a detailed research plan, and deliver conference-style oral and written reports on their findings.
 RSI scholars first participate in a week of intensive STEM classes with accomplished professors.
 The heart of RSI is the five week research internship where students conduct individual projects under the tutelage of mentors who are experienced scientists and researchers.
 During the final week of RSI, students prepare written and oral presentations on their research projects.